ylin1992/image-quality-inspection-kit/gui/README.md

 ***Apply filter:*** After the filter is generated, click apply filter, an image in space domain will be generated in the third (bottom left) canvas.
 You canzoom in a specific ROI to do pixel-level peeking

 ***Thresholding:*** After examining the filtered image, you might have a brief idea on how much threshold you should set to the filtered image so that you can seperate unwanted background noise and the real blemish signal.
-Specify a value and click **"Apply Threshold"** button at the bottom right corner
+Specify a value and click **"Apply Threshold"** button at the bottom right corner.